HMO or Multi-Let?

 Requirements for HMO Renovation Mortgages

-What Types of Refurbishments are covered with HMO Refurbishment Mortgages?
+What types of refurbishments are covered by HMO refurbishment mortgages?

-Some examples of the construction that HMO Refurbishment Mortgages cover includes window and door replacements, re-wiring electrical, updates to shared areas like the kitchen, bathroom or shower room, fire safety device replacement, exterior or interior redecorations and replacement of fixtures, carpets, and curtains.
-These refurbishments to the property will need to be completed within six months of obtaining the loan.
-After the construction projects are complete, landlords will then be required to obtain an HMO license for the property and arrange tenants for all rooms within the building.
+Some examples of the construction that HMO Refurbishment Mortgages cover include window and door replacements, electrical rewiring, updates to shared areas like the kitchen, bathroom, or shower room, fire safety device replacement, exterior or interior redecorations, and replacement of fixtures, carpets, and curtains.
+These refurbishments to the property must be completed within six months of obtaining the loan.
+After the construction projects are complete, landlords must obtain an HMO license for the property and arrange tenants for all rooms within the building.

 Ideal Applications for HMO Conversion Mortgages

 HMO Refurbishment Mortgages can be used for almost any size property or configuration.
-These loans are suitable for landlords looking to improve their portfolio of properties, those looking for higher rental incomes, the purchase and refurbishment of a potentially un-lettable property and those who wish to avoid using more expensive bridging loans for their development project.
-If you are unsure if an HMO Refurbishment mortgage is right for you, contact a professional mortgage or lending broker to talk through your unique situation and help to match your needs with the proper funding type.
+These loans are suitable for landlords looking to improve their portfolio of properties, those looking for higher rental incomes, purchasing and refurbishing a potentially un-lettable property, and those who wish to avoid using more expensive bridging loans for their development project.
+If you are unsure if an HMO Refurbishment mortgage is right for you, contact a professional mortgage or lending broker to discuss your unique situation and help match your needs with the proper funding type.

 Conversion Finance

-Some of the same lenders can offer conversion finance at a similar loan to value rates and terms.
+Some of the same lenders can offer conversion finance at similar loan-to-value rates and terms.

 Structured mortgages – Renovation finance

-Some of the lenders available to Ravenwood clients understand the milestones of a renovation project and will lend and effectively re-lend throughout the project.
-A risky renovation project can start with a lower loan to value, offering the lender more security.
-When the property is finished and ready for tenants, the lender will evaluate the refurbished property and release cash reflecting the higher loan to value.
-This allows the property investor the ability to free up his capital and go onto the next project.
+Some lenders available to Ravenwood clients understand the milestones of a renovation project and will lend and effectively re-lend throughout the project.
+A risky renovation project can start with a lower loan-to-value, offering the lender more security.
+When the property is finished and ready for tenants, the lender will evaluate the refurbished property and release cash reflecting the higher loan-to-value.
+This allows the property investor to free up his capital and go on to the next project.

-For an even higher geared developer, bridging finance can be arranged for 100% or more of the purchase price, where another property is available to act as collateral.
+For an even higher-geared developer, bridging finance can be arranged for 100% or more of the purchase price, where another property is available as collateral.

 - Spring Finance Second Mortgages